behni/TriggerFramework/README.md

   }

   private void cloneItem() {
-    //holds the after context records and bafore update in a list List<TriggerUnitTest__c> newObjList = (List<TriggerUnitTest__c>) newList;
+    //holds the after context records and records in before update in a list List<TriggerUnitTest__c> newObjList = (List<TriggerUnitTest__c>) newList;

     //holds ther after context and before update records in a map